pharaun/rozen/features.md

 				* Number of restores/time taken to do them
 		* Store Metadata/other data into S3
 			- DynamoDB an option?
+	10. Scheduling of backup
+		* Daily backup
+		* Further back it goes the less is retained
+			- After 1 week or more weekly backup is kept
+			- After 1 month or more montly backup is kept
+			- After 1 year or more yearly backup is kept
+	11. Locality of operations
+		* IE could look at ECS/EC2 for validation/integrity checks
+			- Free data transfer could be cheaper
+		* Should also support client-side validation checking
+	12. Experiment with various approach
+		* Have the actual files compressed+encrypted and stowed on s3
+			- Basic file hashing to deduplicate on a file level?
+			- Basic move/etc detection?
+		* For any delta backward (ie everytime there is a new change)
+			- Calculate the delta then store it into a deduplication archive?

 S3 Bucket Validation
 	1. Ensure that the bucket has the right policy